kikuchiyo/app_development_en/app_mgmt/getting_started_app_management.md

 1. Click **Access Control > Application Authorization** to check the overview of asset authorization for all applications.

-2. Click the application to Authorize for accessing assets and data.
+2. Click the application to authorize for accessing assets and data.

 ## Step 4: Test authorization

-After an application is purchased and the asset authorization is completed, you can test authorization through the API test tool.
-This tool is an EnOS™ API test tool that can verify whether the authorization is correct or not when client data is obtained through the EnOS™ API.
+After an application is purchased and the asset authorization is completed, you can test authorization through **API Service > API Test**.
+This tool can verify whether the authorization is successful or not when client data is obtained through the EnOS™ API.

 ## Step 5: Develop applications with EnOS™ SDK offline

-EnOS™ provides EnOS™ APIs and supporting Java SDKs to help developers quickly develop applications offline.
+EnOS™ provides EnOS™ APIs and supporting Java SDKs to help you quickly develop applications offline.

 1. Create a project and import EnOS™ SDK.